nfagerlund/terraform-website/content/source/docs/cloud/workspaces/settings.html.md

 ## Version Control

 The "Version Control" page configures the VCS repository (if any) that contains the workspace's Terraform configuration.
+Version control integration is only relevant for workspaces with [remote execution](#execution-mode) enabled.
+For more information about version control integration, see [The UI- and VCS-driven Run Workflow](../run/ui.html).

-After changing any of these settings, you must click the "Update VCS settings" button at the bottom of the page.
+For most of these settings, you must save any changes with the "Update VCS settings" button at the bottom of the page.

 ### VCS Connection and Repository

-You can use the "Select a VCS connection" buttons and "Repository" field to change which VCS repository the workspace gets configurations from.
-To remove an already configured VCS connection, use the "skip this step" link instead of one of the VCS buttons.
+The first item on the "Version Control" page lets you select a new VCS repository or disconnect the workspace from its current repository.

+-> **Note:** Depending on the current status, this control may appear as a "Connect to version control" button or a "Change VCS connection" link.

+Connecting or disconnecting a VCS repository takes you to a separate page, split into three screens:

+- On the first screen, choose your VCS provider (or choose "No VCS connection" if you wish to disconnect the workspace from version control).
+    - This screen also includes a "Connect to a different VCS" link, which reveals shortcuts for adding a new VCS provider to your organization.
+See [Connecting VCS Providers](../vcs/index.html) for more information.
+- On the second screen, choose the repository to use.
+(This screen is skipped when removing a VCS connection.)
+The repository list includes a text field for filtering, and sometimes includes a drop-down for switching the active VCS organization.
+- On the third screen, confirm or cancel your choice.
+You will be returned to the "Version Control" settings page.

+Changes to this setting are saved immediately.

 See also:

 - [Creating Workspaces](./creating.html) for more details about selecting a VCS repository.
 - [Connecting VCS Providers to Terraform Cloud](../vcs/index.html) for more details about configuring VCS integrations.